humming

 Spanish

-How common is "hum"?
+How common is "humming"?

 It appears most frequently in fiction texts and less often in other writings.